Road House (1989 film): Other media

 A sequel, Road House 2, was released directly to DVD in July 2006.
-Set many years later and telling the story of Dalton's adult son, it featured no characters from the original cast and only a few references to Dalton (who was reportedly shot dead before the film took place).
+Set many years later and telling the story of Dalton's adult son Shane Tanner (Johnathon Schaech), it featured no characters from the original cast and only a few references to Dalton (who was reportedly shot dead before the film took place).
 The sequel confirmed that Dalton's first name was James, which could be seen momentarily on the medical chart in the original film's hospital scene, but which had been otherwise left unsaid.
-At the same time Road House 2 was released, the original film was reissued in a deluxe edition featuring, among other features, separate audio commentary tracks by director Herrington, Kevin Smith, and Scott Mosier, which the duo had expressed an interest in during the introduction of the tenth anniversary Clerks DVD.
+At the same time Road House 2 was released, the original film was reissued in a deluxe edition featuring, among other features, separate audio commentary tracks by director Herrington, Kevin Smith and Scott Mosier, which the duo had expressed an interest in doing during the introduction of the tenth anniversary Clerks DVD.

 In 2003, an off-Broadway musical production of Road House was staged as a campy comedy by Timothy Haskell, as seen by its full title of Road House: The Stage Version Of The Cinema Classic That Starred Patrick Swayze, Except This One Stars Taimak From The 80's Cult Classic "The Last Dragon" Wearing A Blonde Mullet Wig.

-Road House proved to be enough of an obsession for Crow T. Robot from Mystery Science Theater 3000 episode 321 to inspire a special board game based on the movie as his misfit toy for the new Island of Misfit Toys in the Invention Exchange and later a new Christmas carol, "Let's have a Patrick Swayze Christmas", as well as countless comparisons of the movie to the movie he, Joel and Tom Servo were riffing (Santa Claus Conquers the Martians), all the way to changing some lyrics of the theme song in its closing reprise: "S-A-N-T-A C-L-A-U-S/Hooray for Patrick Swayze".
+Road House proved to be enough of an obsession for Crow T. Robot (Trace Beaulieu) from Mystery Science Theater 3000 in episode 321 to inspire a special board game based on the movie as his misfit toy for the new Island of Misfit Toys in the Invention Exchange and later a new Christmas carol, "Let's have a Patrick Swayze Christmas", as well as countless comparisons of the movie to the movie he, Joel Robinson (Joel Hodgson) and Tom Servo (Kevin Murphy) were riffing (Santa Claus Conquers the Martians), all the way to changing some lyrics of the theme song in its closing reprise: "S-A-N-T-A C-L-A-U-S/Hooray for Patrick Swayze".

-In the Family Guy season 8 episode "Brian's Got a Brand New Bag", Peter Griffin purchases a DVD copy of Road House for a dollar at a closing video store.
+In the Family Guy season 8 episode "Brian's Got a Brand New Bag", Peter Griffin (Seth MacFarlane) purchases a DVD copy of Road House for a dollar at a closing video store.
 After watching the film, he decides that the only way to solve every problem is by roundhouse kicking everything in sight including his family.
 The episode was dedicated in memory of Swayze, who died of pancreatic cancer on September 14, 2009.

 Following the death of Eric Garner, the New York City Police Department began using a scene from Road House as part of a mandatory, three-day retraining course for 22,000 officers expected to "be nice" under pressure.

-In the Young Sheldon season 4, episode 2 titled "A Docent, A Little Lady And A Bouncer Named Dalton" (November 2020), it is discovered that Mary's secret pleasure is watching action movies like Road House, which creates an unexpected bond with her teenager son Georgie.
+In Young Sheldon season 4, episode 2, "A Docent, A Little Lady And A Bouncer Named Dalton" from November 2020, it is discovered that Mary Cooper (Zoe Perry)'s secret pleasure is watching action movies like Road House, which creates an unexpected bond with her teenager son Georgie (Montana Jordan).